 Always Sounding Like a Sales Letter

 This is a tough one for a lot of people.
-In general, all your content should provide value to your readers and while there’s certainly a time and a place to use sales pages, not every blog post, email, or video should be a hard sell to your coaching programs or signature product.
+In general, all your content should provide value to your readers and while there’s certainly a time and a place to use sales pages, not every blog post, email, or video should be a hard sell to your coaching programs, career tips or signature product.

 Solution: Answer your readers’ questions.
 Address their fears.
 Discuss changes in your industry and how it may affect them.
 Talk about how much fun you had on your weekend retreat that you hosted with select clients.
 Give them a behind-the-scenes look at your office or how you record videos.
 Show them photos of your team members who keep the gears of your business running.
 These are all topics people can relate to and they will feel like you’re speaking directly to them, wanting to help them, instead of just wanting their money.